 2.3.2.
-Sprawling Urban Footprint
+Sprawling urban footprint

-As new developments are located on the outskirts of the city, urban sprawl contributes to the loss of valuable land for Cape Town's future growth potential, and also drives up the cost of services (such as electricity, water and waste removal) which must be supplied to increasingly outlying and peripheral areas.
+As new developments are located on the outskirts of the city, urban sprawl contributes to the loss of valuable land for Cape Town's future growth potential, and also drives up the cost of services provision to outlying areas (i.e. services, such as electricity, water and waste removal, which must be supplied to increasingly outlying and peripheral areas).
 Urban sprawl has created long travel distances with fragmented and dispersed urban activity patterns, which make it difficult to develop a viable public transport system.
-This has a negative impact on the mobility of poorer people, who are dependent on public transport (travel and fuel costs), and is unsustainable in an oil-constrained world (City of Cape Town Densification Policy, 2012).
+This has a negative impact on the mobility of poorer people, who are dependent on public transport (travel and fuel costs), and is unsustainable in an oil-constrained world (City of Cape Town Densification Policy, 2012)